wilkin547/docs.es-es/docs/visual-basic/language-reference/data-types/sbyte-data-type.md

 [!INCLUDE [supporting-underscores](../../../../includes/vb-separator-langversion.md)]

 Si el literal entero está fuera del intervalo de `SByte` (es decir, si es inferior a <xref:System.SByte.MinValue?displayProperty=nameWithType> o mayor que <xref:System.SByte.MaxValue?displayProperty=nameWithType>, se produce un error de compilación.
-Cuando un literal entero no tiene sufijo, se infiere un [entero](integer-data-type.md) .
-Si el literal entero está fuera del intervalo del tipo de `Integer`, se deduce un [valor Long](long-data-type.md) .
-Esto significa que, en los ejemplos anteriores, los literales numéricos `0x9A` y `0b10011010` se interpretan como enteros con signo de 32 bits con un valor de 156, que supera <xref:System.SByte.MaxValue?displayProperty=nameWithType>.
-Para compilar correctamente un código similar al siguiente que asigna un entero no decimal a un `SByte`, puede realizar una de las siguientes acciones:
+When an integer literal has no suffix, an [Integer](integer-data-type.md) is inferred.
+If the integer literal is outside the range of the `Integer` type, a [Long](long-data-type.md) is inferred.
+This means that, in the previous examples, the numeric literals `0x9A` and `0b10011010` are interpreted as 32-bit signed integers with a value of 156, which exceeds <xref:System.SByte.MaxValue?displayProperty=nameWithType>.
+To successfully compile code like this that assigns a non-decimal integer to an `SByte`, you can do either of the following:

-- Deshabilite las comprobaciones de los límites de enteros compilando con el `/removeintchecks` modificador del compilador.
+- Disable integer bounds checks by compiling with the `/removeintchecks` compiler switch.

-- Use un [carácter de tipo](../../programming-guide/language-features/data-types/type-characters.md) para definir explícitamente el valor literal que desea asignar a la `SByte`.
-En el ejemplo siguiente se asigna un literal negativo `Short` valor a un `SByte`.
-Tenga en cuenta que, para los números negativos, debe establecerse el bit de orden superior de la palabra de orden superior del literal numérico.
-En el caso de nuestro ejemplo, es el bit 15 del valor literal `Short`.
+- Use a [type character](../../programming-guide/language-features/data-types/type-characters.md) to explicitly define the literal value that you want to assign to the `SByte`.
+The following example assigns a negative literal `Short` value to an `SByte`.
+Note that, for negative numbers, the high-order bit of the high-order word of the numeric literal must be set.
+In the case of our example, this is bit 15 of the literal `Short` value.

    [!code-vb[SByteTypeChars](../../../../samples/snippets/visualbasic/language-reference/data-types/sbyte-assignment.vb#1)]

 ## <a name="programming-tips"></a>sugerencias de programación

-- **Conformidad con CLS.** El tipo de datos `SByte` no forma parte de la [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), por lo que el código conforme a CLS no puede consumir un componente que lo utiliza.
+- **CLS Compliance.** The `SByte` data type is not part of the [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), so CLS-compliant code cannot consume a component that uses it.

-- **Ampliación.** El tipo de datos `SByte` se amplía a `Short`, `Integer`, `Long`, `Decimal`, `Single` y `Double`.
-Esto significa que puede convertir `SByte` en cualquiera de estos tipos sin encontrar un error de <xref:System.OverflowException?displayProperty=nameWithType>.
+- **Widening.** The `SByte` data type widens to `Short`, `Integer`, `Long`, `Decimal`, `Single`, and `Double`.
+This means you can convert `SByte` to any of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Caracteres de tipo.** `SByte` no tiene un carácter de tipo literal o un carácter de tipo de identificador.
+- **Type Characters.** `SByte` has no literal type character or identifier type character.

-- **Tipo de marco.** El tipo correspondiente en .NET Framework es la estructura <xref:System.SByte?displayProperty=nameWithType>.
+- **Framework Type.** El tipo correspondiente en .NET Framework es la estructura <xref:System.SByte?displayProperty=nameWithType>.

 ## <a name="see-also"></a>Vea también